ap4y/guard-ocunit/README.md

-:keep_failed  => false       # keep failed tests until they pass, default: true :tests_paths  => ["Tests"]   # specify an array of paths that contain test files :focus_on_failed => false    # focus on the first 10 failed tests first, rerun till they pass :clean        => false       # define all builds as clean.
-By default run all command doing clean build
+:keep_failed  => false       # keep failed tests until they pass, default: true :tests_paths  => ["Tests"]   # specify an array of paths that contain test files :focus_on_failed => false    # focus on the first 10 failed tests first, rerun till they pass :clean        => false       # defines all builds as clean.
+By default run all command doing clean build :build_variables => ''       # passes provided parameters to the xcodebuild
 ```

 ## Credits